codeface-io/SwiftObserver/README.md

     subject.actUpon(object)
     ~~~

-    > Note: Many definitions of the *Observer Pattern*, including [Wikipedia](https://en.wikipedia.org/wiki/Observer_pattern), have the subject / object roles reversed, which we consider not merely a misnomer but, most of all, an inappropriate level of analysis.
+    > Note: Many definitions of the *Observer Pattern*, including [Wikipedia](https://en.wikipedia.org/wiki/Observer_pattern), have the subject / object roles reversed, which we consider not merely a misnomer but, above all, a secondary level of analysis.
     >
     > They look at observation from a technical rather than a conceptual point of view, focusing on *how* the problem is being *solved* rather than *what* the solution *means*.
     >